svera/coreander/README.md

 * New documents added or removed to/from the library folder are automatically indexed (Linux only).
 * [Send to email supported](#send-to-email).
 * Read indexed epubs and PDFs from Coreander's interface thanks to [foliate-js](https://github.com/johnfactotum/foliate-js).
+* Reading progress sync between multiple devices, start reading in your cellphone and resume reading from your tablet where you left off.
 * Restrictable access only to registered users.
 * Upload documents through the web interface.
 * Download as kepub (epub for Kobo devices) converted on the fly thanks to [Kepubify](https://github.com/pgaskin/kepubify).